TrossenRobotics/trossen_arm_mujoco/README.md

 python3 scripts/sim_env.py
 ```

-# Set the environment variable
+# Set the environment variable (This is usefull if you run into Mesa Loader Issue)

 ```bash
 export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6
 ```

-Here’s a **detailed** **README.md** that explains each component clearly, making it easier for your team to understand and further develop the system.

 ---